-Red spots on the breast are usually symptoms of a rash or other skin condition.
-Less commonly, they can also be a visual sign of breast cancer.
+Red spots and dark brown or purple spots on the breast are usually symptoms of a rash or other skin condition.
+Less commonly, they can occur with some types of breast cancer.

 Being able to recognize the early signs of breast cancer can allow for earlier diagnosis and treatment and improve a person’s outlook.

-In this article, we look at whether red spots or a rash on the breast can be a sign of breast cancer.
-We also cover other possible causes of red spots on the breast and when to see a doctor.
+This article looks at whether spots or a rash on the breast can be a sign of breast cancer.

-Although red spots or a red rash on the breast are usually symptoms of a noncancerous condition, they can sometimes be an early sign of breast cancer and a person should monitor them closely.
+Although spots or a rash on the breast are usually symptoms of a noncancerous condition, they can sometimes be an early sign of breast cancer, and a person should monitor them closely.

 People with IBC typically do not have breast lumps, which are a common symptom in other types of breast cancer.

 - skin inflammation that affects more than one-third of the breast

 - an inverted or retracted nipple

 - a change in breast size as a result of the swelling

 - enlargement or heaviness of the affected breast